-When it comes to settings for creating great portraits of a DC groom, we are suckers for old libraries.
-As DC wedding photographers, we feel that a location like that is ideal for portraiture of grooms.
-It generally has all the elements we need to capture images they and their future spouses will treasure forever.
+You will also want to ensure that the location of your Washington wedding has places that are good for the individual portraits we will take of you and your intended.
+When it comes to settings for creating great portraiture of a DC groom, we would always recommend old libraries or studies.
+As DC wedding photographers, we feel that a location like that is ideal for those types of photos.
+It generally has all the elements we need to capture images you and your future spouse will treasure forever.

 In addition, the lighting in an old study in a Washington wedding venue is frequently conducive to unforgettable groom portraits.
 Because their walls are mostly wood, libraries tend to be fairly dark when the lights are turned off.
 They do often have large windows that can let in a lot of sunlight.
 But these rooms usually also have heavy drapery that can be used to adjust how much light gets in.
 Having that control over the source and intensity of light sources is a godsend for DC wedding photographers like us.
 It means we can make the lighting do more or less exactly what we want.
 And that can lead to some dramatic portraits — like the one of the Washington-based groom featured here.
 We took pictures of him in the luxurious old library of the Salamander Resort & Spa in suburban Northern Virginia.